graupe/excentrique/README.md

 ## Features

+All features can be activated by including `use Excentrique` in a module's body.
+Sub-features can be activated in isolation by including `use Excentrique.Def` or `use Excentrique.Defstruct`.

-### Function definition (`def`)
+### Function definition (`def`) with implicit `with`

-Allow the use of `with`-style syntax on the top-level block of a function definition.
+Enables the use of `with`-style syntax on the top-level block of a function definition.
 By default the `def`-level `else`-block is used in conjunction with the implicit `try` that wraps the function body.
 It get's executed when no errors are being raised.

-If no implicit `try` is being wrapped, we instead wrap the function body with a `with` statement.
-This allows the use of `<-` assignments on the top-level of the function body.
+If we use the `<-/2` match assignment on the top-level of a do-block of a "eccentrical" `def` the statements get automatically wrapped into a `with` clause.

 For example: